 Welcome to South Africa

-South Africa’s breathtaking landscapes, majestic wildlife, and vibrant musical traditions are legendary.
-What better way to discover all of this than on a performance tour?
+South Africa’s breathtaking landscapes, majestic wildlife, and especially vibrant musical traditions are legendary.
+What better way to discover all of this than on a concert tour of South Africa?

 Let us create a unique tour filled with sightseeing and performance opportunities that will move and inspire you.
 From Cape Town, ascend Table Mountain to take in fantastic views of the surrounding countrysides.
 Explore the Cape Peninsula and see where the waters of the Atlantic and Indian Oceans meet.
-Walk in the footsteps of the late President Nelson Mandela at Robben Island, where he was imprisoned during the apartheid era.
+Walk in the footsteps of the late President Nelson Mandela.
+Visit Robben Island, where Mandela was imprisoned during the apartheid era.

 Throughout your tour, share your music with enthusiastic audiences as you perform in local churches, schools, and townships.
 Sing with and for South African choirs, share meals and learn about their country’s diverse musical and cultural traditions.

-Enjoy a concert tour of South Africa and let yourself be immersed in all that this captivating country has to offer.
-With a history and culture so multifaceted, a people so vibrant, and a musical heritage so rich, your senses will be stimulated and your mind enriched during your trip to South Africa!
+Enjoy a concert tour of South Africa!
+Bring your choir, band or orchestra to experience all that this captivating country has to offer.
+Learn how South Africa’s history and culture is so multifaceted.
+Meet people so vibrant, and of course, explore a rich musical heritage.
+Stimulate your senses and enrich your mind on your concert tour of South Africa!

 Depart from North America for Cape Town, South Africa.